JacksonSearles/MealPlanProject/README.md

 # Mealplan Tracker

-An interactive HTML/Python website, created by our ACM Projects Division group, that improves on Binghamton Unviversity's Mealplan website.
-This site is a one-stop shop that gathers all imporant information regarding a students mealplan account.
+An interactive HTML/Python website, created by our ACM Projects Division group, that improves on Binghamton University's Mealplan website.
+This site is a one-stop shop that gathers all important information regarding a student's mealplan account.
 Allows Binghamton University students to login into their mealplan accounts, and/or redirect them to create a mealplan account if they have yet to.
-Once logged in, imporatant information regarding the students mealplan will be displayed in an easy-to-follow format.
-If you are not a BU Student, but wish to test the functionality of the website, type "demo" in username field, leave the password field blank, and click login button.
+Once logged in, important information regarding the student's mealplan will be displayed in an easy-to-follow format.
+If you are not a BU Student, but wish to test the functionality of the website, type "demo" in the username field, leave the password field blank, and click the login button.

 ## Website Link